 Under D.Lgs.
 81/2008, Art.
 18, employers must provide health and safety training to all workers.
-If a worker is tasked with specific hazardous activities, he has to be specifically trained.
+If workers are tasked with specific hazardous activities, they have to be specifically trained.

-A&P can help you in verifying if your employees are dutifully trained for Italian law and, if necessary, organising training with certified agencies.
+A&P can help you verify if your employees are dutifully trained for Italian law and, if necessary, organise training with certified agencies.

 Choose the date that best suits you to schedule a call with our Experts!